sbergen/tickle/README.md

   // Creates a scheduler that can simulate delays use scheduler <- tickle.simulate()

+  // To use real scheduling, do this instead:
+  // let scheduler = tickle.native_scheduler()

   // Send some messages with delays let subject = process.new_subject() tickle.send_after(scheduler, subject, 1, "wibble")